dask/dask/docs/source/index.rst

 distributed
 ===========

-Distributed is a lightweight library for distributed computing in Python.
+Dask.distributed is a lightweight library for distributed computing in Python.
 It extends both the ``concurrent.futures`` and ``dask`` APIs to moderate sized clusters.
-Distributed provides data-local computation by keeping data on worker nodes, running computations where data lives, and by managing complex data dependencies between tasks.

 See :doc:`the quickstart <quickstart>` to get started.

 Motivation
 ----------